akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 :  @@snip [SimpleClusterListener2.java]($code$/java/jdocs/cluster/SimpleClusterListener2.java) { #join #subscribe }

-To avoid receiving an empty `CurrentClusterState` at the beginning, you can use like below, to defer subscription until the `MemberUp` event for the own node is received.
+To avoid receiving an empty `CurrentClusterState` at the beginning, you can use like below, to defer subscription until the `MemberUp` event for the own node is received:

 Scala
 :  @@snip [SimpleClusterListener2.scala]($code$/scala/docs/cluster/SimpleClusterListener2.scala) { #join #register-on-memberup }